-For purposes of the Hawwa Offer Letter, "Cause" means (i) Mr. Hawwa's unauthorized use or disclosure of the Company's confidential information or trade secrets, which use or disclosure causes material harm to the Company, (ii) Mr. Hawwa's material breach of any written agreement between Mr. Hawwa and the Company, (iii) Mr. Hawwa's material failure to comply with the Company's material written policies or rules, (iv) Mr. Hawwa's conviction of, or his plea of "guilty" or "no contest" to, a felony under the laws of the United States or any state, (v) Mr. Hawwa's gross negligence or willful misconduct (A) in the performance of Mr. Hawwa's duties for the Company or (B) that could reasonably be expected to bring Mr. Hawwa or the Company into public disrepute, scandal, contempt or ridicule that shocks, insults or offends a substantial portion or group of the public, (vi) Mr. Hawwa's continuing failure to perform assigned duties after receiving written notification of the failure from the Company's board of directors or (vii) Mr. Hawwa's failure to cooperate in good faith with a governmental or internal investigation of the Company or its directors, officers or employees, if the Company has requested Mr. Hawwa's cooperation; provided that, with respect to subparts (ii), (iii), (vi), and (vii) above, no such determination may be made until Mr. Hawwa has been given written notice detailing the specific Cause event and a period of thirty (30) days following receipt of such notice to cure such event (provided that no such notice or cure period shall be required to the extent that either (A) the events or circumstances constituting "Cause" are not curable or (B) the provision of such notice or cure period could result in material harm to the Company).
-Notwithstanding the foregoing, any action or inaction taken by Mr. Hawwa based upon Mr. Hawwa's reasonable reliance on advice of counsel to the Company or the direction of the board of directors or Chief Executive Officer shall not in and of itself form the basis for Cause.
+For purposes of the Hawwa Offer Letter, "Cause" means (i) Mr. Hawwa's unauthorized use or disclosure of the Company's confidential information or trade secrets, which use or disclosure causes material harm to the Company, (ii) Mr. Hawwa's material breach of any written agreement between Mr. Hawwa and the Company, (iii) Mr. Hawwa's material failure to comply with the Company's material written policies or rules, (iv) Mr. Hawwa's conviction of, or his plea of "guilty" or "no contest" to, a felony under the laws of the United States or any state, (v) Mr. Hawwa's gross negligence or willful misconduct (A) in the performance of Mr. Hawwa's duties for the Company or (B) that could reasonably be expected to bring Mr. Hawwa or the Company into public disrepute, scandal, contempt or ridicule that shocks, insults or offends a substantial portion or group of the public, (vi) Mr. Hawwa's failure to perform assigned duties after receiving written notification of the failure from the Company's board of directors or (vii) Mr. Hawwa's failure to cooperate in good faith with a governmental or internal investigation of the Company or its directors, officers or employees, if the Company has requested Mr. Hawwa's cooperation; provided that, with respect to subparts (ii), (iii), (vi), and (vii) above, no such determination may be made until Mr. Hawwa has been given written notice detailing the specific Cause event and a period of thirty (30) days following receipt of such notice to cure such event (provided that no such notice or cure period could result in material harm to the Company).
+Notwithstanding the foregoing, any action or inaction taken by

+Mr. Hawwa based upon Mr. Hawwa's reasonable reliance on advice of counsel to the Company or the direction of the board of directors or Chief Executive Officer shall not in and of itself form the basis for Cause.

-For purposes of the Hawwa Offer Letter, "Resignation for Good Reason" means a separation as a result of Mr. Hawwa's resignation within 12 months after one of the following conditions has come into existence without Mr. Hawwa's consent: (i) a reduction in Mr. Hawwa's base salary, other than a reduction of up to 10% in connection with similar decreases of other officers of the Company, (ii) A diminution in title set forth in the Hawwa Offer Letter, or a material diminution of Mr. Hawwa's authority, duties or responsibilities provided however, that a change in Mr. Hawwa's title, position or authority following a Change of Control shall not constitute Good Reason so long as Mr. Hawwa retains substantially the same duties and responsibilities of a division, subsidiary or business unit that constitutes substantially the same business of the Company following the Change of Control; (iii) a material change in the Company's remote work policies requiring a relocation of Mr. Hawwa's principal workplace by more than 30 miles or the Company's breach of the Hawwa Offer Letter.
-A Resignation for Good Reason will not be deemed to have occurred unless Mr. Hawwa gives the Company written notice of the condition within 90 days after the condition comes into existence and the Company fails to remedy the condition within 30 days after receiving Mr. Hawwa's written notice.
+For purposes of the Hawwa Offer Letter, "Resignation for Good Reason" means a separation as a result of Mr. Hawwa's resignation within 12 months after one of the following conditions has come into existence without Mr. Hawwa's consent: (i) a reduction in Mr. Hawwa's base salary, other than a reduction of up to 10% in connection with similar decreases of other officers of the Company, (ii) A diminution in title set forth in the Hawwa Offer Letter, or a material diminution of Mr. Hawwa's authority, duties or responsibilities provided however, that a change in Mr. Hawwa's title, position or authority following a Change of Control shall not constitute Good Reason so long as Mr. Hawwa retains substantially the same duties and responsibilities of a division, subsidiary or business unit that constitutes substantially the same business of the Company following the Change of Control; (iii) a material change in the Company's remote work policies requiring a relocation of Mr. Hawwa's principal workplace by more than 30 miles or the Company written notice of the condition within 90 days after the condition comes into existence and the Company fails to remedy the condition within 30 days after receiving Mr. Hawwa's written notice.